ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide-ats-2/test-step.md

 ---
 title: "Test Step"
-space: "ATS Add-On"
 category: "Reference Guide 2.0"
 ---

 ## Test Step

 Test steps are the heart and soul of a test case.
 They describe a sequence of [actions](action) which ATS performs during the execution of a test case.

-When you create a new test case, it will be empty by default.
-You will have to add test steps to it.
+When you create a new test case, it is empty by default.
+You must add test steps to it.
 For more information on how to add a test step to a test case, see [Test Case](test-case).

 To see the details of a test step, click on the name of the test step.
-The details will open below the test step.
+The details open below the test step.

 ![Test step details](attachments/test/test-step-details.png)

 ## Description

-Every test step has a description box, where you can give your test step a clear description.
+Every test step has a description box, where you give your test step a clear description.

 By default, the name of the test step is the name of the action used in it.
-But if you set a description, it will replace the test step name.
-With this, you can describe your test scenario step by step in a human readable way, without having to write an extra description.
+But if you set a description, it replaces the test step name.
+With this, you describe your test scenario step by step.
+Now you don't have to write an extra description.

-If you record your test steps, ATS will enter a description automatically.
-For more information about recording test steps, see [Recorder](recorder)
+If you record your test steps, ATS enters a description automatically.
+For more information about recording test steps, see [Recorder](recorder).

 ## Call Types